PranavNarala1/CS4240_Final/README.md

 A discovered side-effect of this model is that it can be used to predict winners of regular seasons games as well, but it will not take into consideration which team is the home team and which team is the away team.

 To use the model:

 Download the files
+Import them in the program you are using them in.
+Use the constructor Model() to create the model.
+Use model_name.load_model('test_model_trained_with_all_13_seasons') to load a pretrained model.
+Use model_name.make_prediction(team_1, team_2, year) to get a string containing the predicted team to win the series.

+See documentation for more info.